department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 #### Work with a trained professional

 You can work with a trained professional called an accredited representative to get help applying for survivors pension benefits.
-[Find an accredited representative](/disability-benefits/apply/help/).
+[Get help filing your claim](/disability-benefits/apply/help/).

 #### Apply in person